cloudflare/cloudflare-docs/content/durable-objects/api/hibernatable-websockets-api.md

 ---
-title: WebSockets API
+title: Hibernatable WebSockets API
 pcx_content_type: concept
 weight: 16
 ---

 {{<beta>}}Hibernatable WebSockets API{{</beta>}}

-The WebSockets API allows a Durable Object that is not currently running an event handler, such as handling a WebSocket message, HTTP request, or [alarm](/durable-objects/api/alarms-in-durable-objects/), to be removed from memory while keeping its WebSockets connected ("hibernation").
+The Hibernatable WebSockets API allows a Durable Object that is not currently running an event handler, such as handling a WebSocket message, HTTP request, or [alarm](/durable-objects/api/alarms-in-durable-objects/), to be removed from memory while keeping its WebSockets connected ("hibernation").

 Durable Objects WebSockets support includes Cloudflare-specific extensions to the standard WebSocket interface, related methods on the `state` object, and handler methods that a Durable Object can implement for processing WebSocket events.